 The Victoria was the first hotel built here and the Marine Hotel quickly followed in 1902, frequented then by the British upper classes, which boasts a fabulous cliff top position over looking Walker Bay.

 Today Hermanus is a scenic town that has stretched along the coastline, hugging the sea and hemmed in by the steep high mountains afew kilometres inland, with Cape Town being only 90 minutes drive away.
-Currently the town has over 80,000 inhabitants (2011 census); 20,000 of whom live in our township of Zwelihle.
+Currently the town has over 100,000 in 2019 - 80,000 inhabitants (2011 census) - 47,000 in 2001; currently 35,000 of whom live in our township of Zwelihle.

-Hermanus today, has over 200 accommodation places, 30 excellent wineries, over 40 top quality restaurants (many with international awards for excellence) and literally 100's of activities to keep you very busy and entertained.
+Hermanus today, has over 200 accommodation places, over 50 excellent wineries, over 40 top quality restaurants (many with international awards for excellence) and literally 100's of activities to keep you very busy and entertained.

 During the South African summer school holidays (mid December to mid January) which coincide with the Christmas holidays, Hermanus attracts over 250,000 holiday makers.
 Mainly South Africans who wish to enjoy the town’s seaside and beaches, the fabulous scenery, the wine valley of Hemel-en-Aarde, quaint markets and art galleries, and the many outdoor activities that have sprung up.
 These include – Whale watching (June to December), Great White Shark cage diving, horse riding, sandboarding, quad biking, kayaking, micro-lighting & Cessna plane flights, paragliding, golf, fishing, hiking, mountain biking, bird watching, the local brewery, fynbos & flower nature reserve, sailing, scuba diving, surfing, and more besides.